f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step16.rst

 **How**:

-Utilizing a match on a string(s) with a location will stop traffic and respond with an invalid HTTP code.
+Utilizing a regex match string(s) within a location can stop traffic and respond with a custom HTTP code.
+NGINX location blocks are read downward, similar to a firewall except it is layer 7 logic.
+So if a match happens more specifically the traffic is complete.

 Example Documentation: